NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ### May 9, 2019 - Version 0.0.43

 - Added retries for registering of events during startup.  ( 1000 retries, retry delay of 30 seconds )

+### May 15, 2019 - Version 0.0.44

+- Added reqTimeout and set default timeout on homebridge requests to 14 seconds

 # Backlog / Roadmap